thdwyer/ioztst/README.md

 Installing: In the downloads directory, extract the .sh file from the
             Install.sh.tar.gz.
 Copy the this file to your home or
             $HOME/bin directory
-            Leave the ioztst-v0.90.6.tar.gz in the downloads directory.
+            Leave the ioztst-vx.xx.x.tar.gz in the downloads directory.
             Do not extract anything from it.
             In the directory where you extracted the Install.sh file, ensure it is executable (chmod +x Install.sh)